Callum Brittain

-Callum James Brittain (born 12 March 1998) is an English professional footballer who plays as a full-back for EFL Championship club Middlesbrough.
+Callum James Brittain (born 12 March 1998) is an English professional footballer who plays as a full-back for club Middlesbrough.

 Club career

 Milton Keynes Dons

 Brittain joined Milton Keynes Dons' academy in 2006 aged 8.
 On 27 April 2016, Brittain signed professional terms with the club ahead of the 2016–17 season.

 On 2 May 2016, Brittain joined Icelandic Úrvalsdeild karla side Þróttur Reykjavík on a short-term loan deal until 18 July 2016.
 In total, Brittain featured 8 times for the club including being named man of the match in several performances.
 On 28 January 2017, Brittain made his first team league debut for MK Dons, coming on as a late substitute in a 0–4 away win to rivals Peterborough United.
 On 14 June 2017, Brittain's contract was extended until summer 2018.

 On 2 September 2017, Brittain scored his first league goal for the club in a 1–1 draw with Oxford United having come on as a 35th-minute substitute for Ethan Ebanks-Landell.
 Following his first goal for the club and an international call up, Brittain was named EFL Young Player of the Month for September 2017.
 In January 2018, Brittain signed a new contract keeping him at the club until June 2020.

 Having been released at the expiry of his contract due to the economic situation on 30 June 2020, he re-signed on a two-year deal with Milton Keynes Dons on 25 August 2020.